 Lymphopoiesis (lymphocyte production)

-- Somatic recombination: random recombination of gene segments coding for lymphocyte receptors that enables a cell to specialize in responding to a specific antigen
+- Somatic recombination: Random recombination of gene segments coding for lymphocyte receptors enables a cell to specialize in responding to a specific antigen.

 - Central tolerance: apoptosis induced in autoreactive cells (respond to self-antigens)

 - Mature lymphocytes circulate through the bloodstream, migrate into tissue, and return to the blood via lymphatic vessels.

 - Peripheral tolerance: Mature cells that respond to self-antigens become anergic (lose their function) or undergo apoptosis.

 - For more detailed information about T- and B-cell maturation and selection, see “ .”